Easy Classic Onion Soup

 Step 2 – Add The Rest Of The Ingredients And Simmer

-Increase heat to medium-high.
-Sprinkle the flour over the onions and stir until combined.
-Add the wine, beef broth, thyme, bay leaf, Worcestershire sauce, and salt and pepper to taste.
-At first boil, reduce heat to medium-low and simmer, uncovered for about 30 minutes.
+Increase the heat to medium-high.
+Add the wine and cook for 2 – 3 minutes.
+Then, sprinkle the flour over the onions and stir until combined.
+Add the beef broth, thyme, bay leaf, Worcestershire sauce, and salt and pepper to taste.
+At first boil, reduce heat to medium-low and simmer, uncovered, for about 30 minutes.
 Taste and adjust the seasoning if necessary.
 Remove the bay leaf and discard.

 Step 3 – Preheat The Oven

-Place the rack of your oven in the center and turn the broil on.
+Place the rack of your oven in the center and turn the broiler on.

-Step 4 – Divide The Soup Into Bowl And Add Topping
+Step 4 – Divide The Soup Into Bowls And Add the Topping

 Distribute the soup into individual oven-safe bowls, place 1-2 slices of bread over the soup, if desired, and top with plenty of Gruyere cheese.